There’s seemingly no end to what you can test in your marketing — conversion rates, offer placements, and even which titles perform better.

 What is multivariate testing?

 When you perform a multivariate test, you’re not simply testing a different version of a web page like you are with an A/B test.
-With this process, you’ll get an idea of which elements on a page play the most significant role in achieving a page’s objective.
+Instead, you’ll get an idea of which combination of elements does the best job of helping you reach your goals — whether that's more CTA clicks, form sign-ups, or time spent on the page.

 The multivariate test is more complicated and best suited for more advanced marketing testers, as it tests multiple variables and how they interact with one another, giving far more possible combinations for the site visitor to experience.